 Note: Feet spacing is not the radius!

-The price for this year is $475 due to the price increase of Baltic Birch.
-This is for scopes up to 18 inch feet separation, larger sizes on request.
+The price for this year is $490.
+This is for scopes up to 18 inch feet maximum separation, larger sizes will be made with Dragon Ply.
+I have a limited supply of Baltic Birch.

 If you want to varnish or stain it yourself I’ll be glad to take off $20 the price.

 Since I had issues getting synchronous motors I will offer platforms with stepper motors which should be more available.
-I’ve built a prototype that I worked out the issues with stepper noise and will be selling it and post the review.
-Steppers are a more expensive option (525) but the driver can be controlled by an Arduino and I’ve heard it can control an auto-guider.
+Steppers are a more expensive option (540) but the driver can be controlled by an Arduino and I’ve heard it can control an auto-guider.
 I know nothing about Arduino but steppers are something folks are interested in.
 You could even wire in a hand paddle control to the 555 pulse generator for fast and slow.
 Here is my prototype, not much different except the motors are in the back.

 A check or money order is accepted, PayPal is not due to their politics..
 Platforms are custom orders so a non-refundable $150 is required.
-There is also a packing charge of up to $30 as well as shipping charges through UPS or Fedex.
+There is also a packing charge of up to $30 as well as shipping charges through UPS.
 Orders for platforms are not accepted November through March.
-Shipment is 4 to 6 weeks but is subject to availability of parts.
+Shipment is 4 to 6 weeks but is subject to availability of parts or early spring or late fall weather.
 I only build a limited number per month so over that number will be on a waiting list.
+I will be taking orders starting in April.

 Ed Jones 1071 Terrydel Lane, Cincinnati, Ohio 45245 513-498-5412 firstname.lastname@example.org